 Associations and nonprofits that embrace a culture of organizational resilience will not only better weather the effects of the pandemic over the next few months but will also emerge from it with more efficient processes and a clarity of purpose that allows them to take their organizations to new heights in a post-COVID world.
 And, when the next crisis hits—because at some point, there will be another one—the organization will be able to react and adapt more quickly because they have built a strong foundation and resiliency approach.

-Join me for a panel discussion on Thursday, November 19th at 11:30 am CT / 12:30 pm ET.
-I will be joined by three association professionals who will reflect on the past few months and share their lessons learned and achievements from the process of adapting and evolving their organization to respond to COVID-19.
+Watch a panel discussion that I hosted with three association professionals who reflect on the past few months and share their lessons learned and achievements from the process of adapting and evolving their organization to respond to COVID-19.
 Our panelists include:

 - Angel Baltimore, VP of Digital Strategy and Ecommerce at the American Pharmacists Association

 - Jerome Bruce, Director of Meetings and Exhibits at the Association of Government Accountants

 - Molly Hamill, Manager of Exhibit Sales at the International Association of Amusement Parks and Attractions

 During the webinar, we review trends and insights on how associations have adjusted their plans this year, and the panel of experts share how they have adapted, what they would do differently and their plans for the coming year.